Robert-Riordan-UCD/this-is-rob/content/posts/notepad-ace/_index.md

 ## The Idea

 The theme of the game jam was *secrets*, so I based my game around hidden mechanics which could be used to access short cuts to get faster times.
-This was mostly inspired by *Tunic*; a game where you discover how to use ablities that you have always had through various clues in the game.
+This was mostly inspired by *Tunic*; a game where you discover how to use abilities that you have always had through various clues in the game.

 #### The Secrets